eliasbuchwald/-reddit/OAuth2.md

 # What can I do once I have access?

-Right now  not quite all of the Reddit API is available to OAuth clients, furthermore OAuth tokens only last a short amount of time.
-This is slated to change in the future, but for the meantime this means OAuth is not the ideal solution for things like mobile Reddit apps.
+Right now  not quite all of the Reddit API is available to OAuth clients, <strike>furthermore OAuth tokens only last a short amount of time.
+This is slated to change in the future, but for the meantime this means OAuth is not the ideal solution for things like mobile Reddit apps</strike> (permanent tokens are [now available](http://www.reddit.com/r/changelog/comments/11jab9/reddit_change_permanent_oauth_grants_using/).

 You can look at [the Reddit API documentation page](http://www.reddit.com/dev/api) to see if a particular API has oauth support.